Competitors are motivation, lockdowns are an opportunity

 One factor which can distinguish socially conscious players from the rest of the pack is their ESG offering, particularly in an industry like fashion, where unsustainable manufacturers can have a huge environmental footprint.
 At Melon Fashion Group, Urzhumtsev said the shareholders have been demanding increasingly impactful corporate governance and sustainability measures: “This has become a part of our company philosophy and we are investing more and more in sustainability processes.
 Our office in China, where our main production is, checks the social and environmental characteristics of all our suppliers along with quality measures.
 Together with the “Spasibo” & “Second breath” foundations, we’re collecting old clothes in our stores for recycling and reusing.
 But of course, the most important thing is our supply chain.
 We’ve already started an investigation of our supply chain, as well as audits.
 Next year we plan to enforce the results, and set up our goals to make the company even more sustainable.”

-The history of Melon Group’s headquarters itself represents an striking example of the resilience which the company is so proud of.
+The history of Melon Group’s headquarters itself represents a striking example of the resilience which the company is so proud of.
 The group’s base in St Petersburg started off as a handicraft school for girls founded by Empress Maria Fedorovna.
-In the time of the Soviet Union, the building was transformed into an industrial scale sewing factory.
+In the time of the Soviet Union, the building was transformed into an industrial-scale sewing factory.
 The most recent chapter for this clothing palace began in the 1990s, when Swedish businessman David Kellermann visited the factory and met Galina Sintsova and Mikhail Urzhumtsev, two diligent fashion lovers involved with the existing clothes production.
 Now the CEO, Urzhumtsev sees precisely this storied past as one of Melon Fashion Group’s greatest assets: “What I feel sets us apart from most players on the Russian retail market is a very long history.
 Our roots go back to 1882, so next year we will celebrate the 140th anniversary of our particular vision of the fashion industry, which was born in the time of the tsars.”

 Looking to the future, it would have been an oversight not to ask Urzhumtsev if Melon Fashion Group was planning to go public.
-“The Company's strong growth is supported by the stable cash flow that the business generates.
+“The company's strong growth is supported by the stable cash flow that the business generates.
 At the same time, like any successful company, MFG considers various strategic options for future growth, including opportunities in the capital markets, but it is too early to talk about any specific plans.”